Chart Color Schemes

 Doncaster has a typical household mix, with a lower-than-average median household size

-Family households constitute 70.6% of all households, including 29.5% couples with children, 28.5% couples without children, and 11.1% single parent families.
-Non-family households account for the remaining 29.4%, with lone person households at 26.0% and group households comprising 3.3%.
-The median household size is 2.4 people, smaller than the Greater Melbourne average of 2.6.
+Family households account for 70.6% of all households, consisting of 29.5% couples with children, 28.5% couples without children, and 11.1% single parent families.
+Non-family households make up the remaining 29.4%, with lone person households at 26.0% and group households comprising 3.3% of the total.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households